astronomer/airflow-guides/guides/connections.md

 tags: ["Connections", "Basics", "Hooks", "Operators"]
 ---

 Connections in Airflow are sets of configurations used to connect with other tools in the data ecosystem.
-They can be created and modified in different ways
+They are required by most hooks and operators, and can be created and modified in different ways.

 In this guide we will cover:

-- The basics on Airflow connections.
+- The basics of Airflow connections.
 - How to define connections using the Airflow UI.
-- How to define connections via environment variables.
+- How to define connections using environment variables.
 - An example showing a Snowflake connection and a Slack Webhook connection being used in a DAG.
-- Programmatically creating and modifying connections.
+- How to programmatically create and modify connections.

 ## Assumed knowledge